St Scholastica Day riot: Dispute

-By the evening of the third day the passions of the townspeople had been spent.
+By the evening of the third day the violence had died down.
 Many of the scholars had fled Oxford, and much of the town had been burnt down.
-Many of the student halls had been plundered or vandalised, except that of Merton College, whose students had a reputation for quietness and whose hall was made of stone.
-There is no known figure for the number of townspeople killed, but it may have been about 30.
-The number of students killed in the riots is a matter of disagreement among the sources: Wood thinks it was 40; others put the number at 63.
+Many of the student halls had been plundered or vandalised, except that of Merton College, whose students had a reputation for quietness.
+There is no known figure for the number of townspeople killed, although the historian Ian Mortimer puts the figure at twenty.
+The number of students killed in the riots is often given as sixty-three.

 Resolution

-After the rioting ended both the university hierarchy and the town burghers surrendered themselves and the rights of their respective entities to the king.
+After the rioting ended both the university authorities and the town burghers surrendered the rights of their respective organisations to the King.
 He sent judges to the town with commissions of oyer and terminer to determine what had gone on and to advise what steps should be taken.
 Four days later the King restored the rights of the scholars and gave them pardons for any offences.
 He fined the town 500 marks and sent the town's mayor and bailiffs to the Marshalsea prison in London.
-While the royal commission of inquiry was in place, John Gynwell, the Bishop of Lincoln, imposed an interdict on the townspeople, and banned all religious practices, including services (except on key feast days), burials and marriages; only baptisms of young children were allowed.
+While the royal commission was in place, John Gynwell, the Bishop of Lincoln, imposed an interdict on the townspeople, and banned all religious practices, including services, burials and marriages; only baptisms of young children were allowed.

 On 27 June 1355 Edward issued a royal charter that secured the rights of the university over those of the town.
 The document gave the chancellor of the university the right to tax bread and drink sold in the town, the power to assay the weights and measures used in commerce in Oxford and its environs, rights relating to the commercial side of Oxford and the power to insist that inhabitants kept their properties in good repair.
-The town authorities were left with the power to take action in legal situations where it involved citizens on both sides; any action that involved a student or the university on one side was dealt with by the university.
+The town authorities lost the authority to take action in a legal situation involving a student or the university on either side and were left with the power to take action in legal situations only where it involved citizens on both sides.
+Mortimer observes that Edward brought the matter to a close quickly, in contrast to many legal disputes of the time, which could take several years to be settled.
+With the French reneging on the Treaty of Guînes—meaning that renewed warfare with both France and Scotland was imminent—he needed the rioting and its underlying causes settled quickly.

-When the interdict was lifted by the Bishop of Lincoln, he imposed an annual penance on the town.
-Each year, on St Scholastica's Day, the mayor, bailiffs and sixty townspeople were to attend St Mary's church for mass for those killed; the town was also made to pay the university a fine of one penny for each scholar killed.
+When the interdict was lifted by the Bishop of Lincoln after over a year, he imposed an annual penance on the town.
+Each year, on St Scholastica's Day, the mayor, bailiffs and sixty townspeople were to attend St Mary's church for mass for those killed; the town was also made to pay the university an annual fine of one penny for each scholar killed.
 When each new mayor or sheriff was sworn in, he had to swear to uphold all the university's rights.